Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Experiments

 \subsection{Setup}

 {\textbf{Datasets.}} We conduct experiments on four datasets, i.e., LLFF~\cite{mildenhall2019local}, DTU~\cite{jensen2014large}, Mip-NeRF360~\cite{barron2022mip}, and MVImgNet~\cite{yu2023mvimgnet}.
-On LLFF, DTU, and Mip-NeRF360, we follow the experimental setup introduced in~\cite{zhang2024cor}, using the same training/testing splits and downsampling rates.
+On LLFF, DTU, and Mip-NeRF360, we follow the experimental setup introduced in~\cite{zhang2024cor}, using the same training/testing splits.
 As suggested in~\cite{zhang2024cor}, we mask the background when assessing the quality of novel view synthesis on the DTU dataset.
 Since LLFF, DTU, and Mip-NeRF360 offer a limited number of scenarios, we extend our experiments to a large-scale dataset, i.e., MVImgNet.
 We randomly sample 50 scenes from this dataset and resize the longest side of each image to 512.
-The Gaussian parameters for all evaluated methods are initialized based on the point clouds obtained from COLMAP~\cite{schoenberger2016mvs} to ensure a fair comparison.
-Note that COLMAP fails on certain DTU scenes in the sparse-view setting.
+Notably, in our experiments, the Gaussian parameters for all evaluated methods are initialized based on the same point clouds obtained from COLMAP~\cite{schoenberger2016mvs}, ensuring a fair comparison.
+Moreover, COLMAP fails on certain DTU scenes in the sparse-view setting.
 In these cases, we instead randomly initialize the point cloud.
 Please refer to the supplementary material for more details on the setup.

 {\textbf{Implementation details.}} We train our SE-GS for 10,000 iterations on the LLFF, DTU, and MVImgNet datasets, and for 30,000 iterations on Mip-NeRF360.
 In our uncertainty-aware perturbation mechanism, we employ $M=24$ image buffers with a buffer size of $S=3$ and perturb the $\mathbf{\Delta}$-model every 500 iterations.
 The noise $\delta_t$ in Eq.~\ref{eq:perturb_ours} is sampled from a normal distribution with a mean of 0, and the standard deviation is adaptively adjusted based on the magnitude of the Gaussian parameters.
 More details are provided in the supplementary material.